Tenge Law Firm

 Pedestrian deaths continue to be a problem in Colorado and across the entire United States.
 Thousands of pedestrians die each year in traffic collisions, and even more require emergency treatment.

 Pedestrians must take great care whenever crossing a street, parking lot, or driveway.
 Should the unthinkable happen and you suffer an injury, Colorado law may entitle you to financial compensation.
-At the Tenge Law Firm, LLC, our personal injury lawyers in Boulder help injured pedestrians receive compensation for their injuries.
-Feel free to reach out to us today.
+At the Tenge Law Firm, LLC, our pedestrian accident lawyers in Boulder help injured pedestrians receive compensation for their injuries.
+Feel free to reach out to us online or call (303) 647-3384 today.

 Over $50M Recovered in the Past 7 Years